pitchmuc/launchpy/docs/main.md

 * key : OPTIONAL : the type of element you want to copy paste (settings, name,enabled ,etc…). default value for the key are “settings”.
 * name_filter : OPTIONAL : Filter the elements to copy to only the ones containing the string in the filter.
 * example : name_filter=’analytics’ will only copy the element that has analytics in their name

-## 2. Property class

-The property methods enable you to manipulate and retrieve the different element of the Launch instance.
-The property methods can be found on the linked documentation [here](./property.md)

-## 3. Library class

-The library methods helps you to publish the different changes that you have made on your Launch instances.
-You need to instanciate a class for managing the different state of your library process (Approve / Build / Reject).
-Documentation can be found [here](./library.md)

-## 4. Translator class

-The translator class is helping to translate extension or rule ID from one property to another.
-However, due to the possibility of Launch to realize this copy paste directly in the UI now, this class is less relevant.
-You can still access documentation of this class methods [here](./translator.md).